motrunflorin/Octave-Simulator/README.md

-Matrix Manipulation Library
-Description

-This is a C library for matrix operations, including basic operations like addition, multiplication, transpose, resizing, sorting, and more.
+Matrix operations: addition, multiplication, transpose, resizing, sorting, and more.
 It also includes the Strassen algorithm for efficient matrix multiplication.

 Structures

     matrix_t: Represents a matrix with rows, columns, and the values of the matrix as a 2D array.